Articles

 - Lower brand recognition compared to some competitors

-- Limited advanced compliance features for highly regulated industries
+- Limited compliance tracking for highly regulated industries

 How does Trainual compare to Waybook?

 SweetProcess is a process documentation and SOP management platform designed to help businesses centralize their procedures, processes, and policies in a single, easy-to-use knowledge base.
-The platform is known for its simplicity and focus on operational consistency, making it suitable for organizations seeking to eliminate tribal knowledge and standardize workflows.
+The platform is known for its simplicity and focus on operational consistency, making it suitable for organizations aiming to eliminate informal know-how and standardize workflows.

-The platform serves small to mid-sized businesses (SMBs), including those in manufacturing, that need to document and manage core knowledge types.
-SweetProcess is often recommended for teams moving away from scattered documents and looking for a dedicated, uncluttered solution for process management.
+The platform serves small to mid-sized businesses (SMBs), including those in manufacturing, that need to document and manage core operational knowledge.
+SweetProcess is often recommended for teams moving away from scattered documents and seeking a dedicated solution for process management.

 Key capabilities include step-by-step procedure creation, process mapping, and a centralized knowledge base.
-Users can assign procedures for onboarding and training, track changes with version control, and share content both publicly and privately.
-Integrations with Zapier and other tools provide basic automation options.
+Users can assign procedures for new hire training, track changes with version control, and share content both publicly and privately.
+The interface is uncluttered and focused solely on documenting processes, procedures, and policies, without the distraction of unrelated features.

 Pricing